 And last, but certainly not least, making sure the colour of the product aligns with the flavor identity is crucial when bringing new products to the market.
 For example, it probably wouldn’t make sense to colour a hickory smoked, molasses barbecue sauce with a bright orange paprika colour.
 That wouldn’t match people’s expectations of that flavour description.
 Utilizing a rich caramel colour to deepen and enhance the natural brown colour of the base sauce would be a much better fit.

-People often associate color intensity with flavour intensity.
+People often associate colour intensity with flavour intensity.
 A sauce or condiment with more colour might be perceived as having more flavour than a lighter, pastel-coloured sauce.
 In the photo below, the darker orange sauce made with our emSeal® Paprika colour could be perceived as having the intense flavour of a curry ketchup.
 The lighter orange sauce might be seen as having a lighter, less intense flavour like roasted red pepper mayo.

 Red pepper mayo vs. curry ketchup (left) and Mint jalapeño aioli vs. salsa verde (right)